-HEALTHY STUDENTS ACT
+MISSISSIPPI HEALTHY STUDENTS ACT

-The Legislature recognizes that there is a problem with Mississippi student inactivity and obesity, and therefore requires the following guidelines for school district physical education, health education and physical activity and fitness classes:
+The Mississippi Legislature passed the Healthy Students Act in recognition that there is a problem with student inactivity and obesity in Mississippi.
+The following guidelines for school district physical education, health education and physical activity and fitness classes will be implemented as part of this act.

-- 1. Kindergarten through Grade 8 one hundred fifty (150) minutes per week of physical activity-based instruction and forty-five (45) minutes per week of health education instruction, as defined by the State Board of Education - 2.
-Grades 9 through $12 \frac{1}{2}$ Carnegie unit requirement in physical education or physical activity for graduation All instruction in physical education, health education and physical activity must be based on the most current state standards provided by the State Department of Education.
+1. Kindergarten through Grade 8 - one hundred fifty (150) minutes per week of physical activity-based instruction and forty-five (45) minutes per week of health education instruction, as defined by the State Board of Education

+2. Grades 9 through 12 - $\frac{1}{2}$ Carnegie unit requirement in physical education and a minimum of $\frac{1}{2}$ Carnegie unit requirement in health for graduation.
+All instruction in physical education, health education and physical activity must be based on the most current state standards provided by the State Department of Education.